zzyzxlab/tao.js/packages/docs/src/content/basics/handlers.md

 ## Async Function Handlers

-Because a lot of what is done in JavaScript relies on asynchronous operation, the TAO allows you to add `async` functions as handlers for Application Contexts.
+Because a lot of what is done in JavaScript relies on asynchronous operation, the TAO allows you to add `async` functions or functions that return a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) as handlers for Application Contexts.

 These will have different behavior depending on the Type of Handler you add, but in the Basic case outlined here, the TAO will `await` for your handler to fully complete (resolve or reject) before moving onto the next handler.

-This also operates the same if your handler isn't declared `async` and just returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+There is no difference in the way the TAO operates between an `async` function versus a fuction that just returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 ## Removing Handlers